 Q : How many athletes are on a team?

-A : Teams are allowed to pick up to 16 athletes to their roster, but may only dress 12.
-The four remaining athletes are 'reserve players'.
+A : Teams are allowed to pick up to 12 athletes to their roster.

 A : Yes.
-Unless you are offered a contract by your previous team.
-Your Club is allowed to protect up to 3 of their existing players by offering them contracts for the upcoming season.
+Unless you are offered a protected athlete contract by your previous team.
+Before the season begins, teams may protect up to three (3) athletes from their previous season’s roster, and may pre-draft one (1) International or OOP player to their roster.
+This leaves up to 8 spots per team available to be filled through our Athlete Draft.
 All athletes, even if you are offered a contract by your Club, need to apply for the draft.

 Q : Who picks the teams?

 A : Each club has a coach who is responsible for selecting players through a closed athlete draft.
 Coaches are required to attend the Athlete Showcase - a talent ID event where athletes can demonstrate and test their skills.